MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/6-handle-differences-between-environments-using-bicep-parameters.md

 ## What's the best approach?

-TODO
+As you can see, there are several ways you can handle the parameters that your Bicep file needs for your deployment.
+It's helpful to understand when you might use which approach.

 ### Avoid unnecessary parameters

 Parameters help you to make your Bicep files reusable, but it's easy to define too many parameters.
-Every parameter needs a value to be provided, and when you start to work with complex deployments and multiple environments, it gets hard to manage a large set of individual parameter values.
+You need to provide a value for every parameter.
+When you start to work with complex deployments and multiple environments, it gets hard to manage a large set of individual parameter values.

 Consider making parameters optional where you can, and use default values that apply to most of your environments.
 This might avoid the need for your pipelines to pass in values for the parameters.